WebAhead/master-reference/coursebook/general/github-scavenger-hunt.md

 #### Overview
 + What are the current aims of the `master-reference`?
 + Who is currently _maintaining_ the `master-reference`?
-+ Which Founders & Coders repos are private?
-Why?
++ Why are some FAC repos private?

 #### Coursebook